spectrocloud/librarium/docs/docs-content/architecture/orchestration-spectrocloud.md

    MachineDeployment or VSphereMachineTemplate.
 The Cluster API active in CP-A will provision the remaining control plane and worker nodes.

-6. The Palette agent will install all the additional add-ons as the cluster cluster profile specifies.
+6. The Palette agent will install all the additional add-ons as the cluster profile specifies.

 :::info